This information is part of the Colgate University catalog, 2024-25.

 Honors and High Honors

 To be considered for Honors, concentrators must have a cumulative GPA of 3.30 in Women's Studies.
 Students who choose to pursue honors must announce their intention to do so by submitting proposals preceding their final term of study at Colgate.
-Additionally, these honors projects must be completed and approved by faculty sponsors and by the Women's Studies director.
-High honors in women's studies may be awarded to successful honors candidates who have been invited to present the results of their written projects in oral form to the women's studies faculty.
+Additionally, these honors projects must be completed and approved by faculty sponsors and by the program's director.
+High honors in women's studies may be awarded to successful honors candidates who have been invited to present the results of their written projects in oral form to the Women's, Gender, and Sexuality Studies faculty.
 A committee of faculty will vote on granting high honors for exceptionally strong intersectional projects that engage feminist theory and communicate across disciplines.

 Related Minor